Actions and Next Steps (Initial Contact)

 The role of an independent advocate appointed under the Care Act is not the same as the role of a general advocate or any other type of advocate (for example an Independent Mental Capacity Advocate or an Independent Mental Health Advocate).

-An independent advocate appointed under the Care Act must both facilitate and maximise the involvement of the person/carer with substantial difficulty in the Care and Support process that is taking place.
+An independent advocate appointed under the Care Act must both facilitate and ensure the involvement of the person/carer with substantial difficulty in the Care and Support process that is taking place.

 For information about the ways in which an independent advocate should fulfil their role click here.